-Getting started with Rio SEO’s Open Local Platform is simple.
-Tracking from web analytics platforms can now be merged and measured against offline consumer activity from open source and deployed initiatives in a dashboard available to a brand marketing team or agency.
-With the simple injection of tracking codes, web visitors can now be correlated to mobile and desktop users via device IDs through purchase and beacon interaction.
+Get started with Rio SEO’s Open Local Platform.
+Track from web analytics platforms, merge and measure against offline consumer activity, and deploy initiatives in a digital marketing dashboard.
+It’s all available to a brand marketing team or agency.
+With the simple injection of tracking codes, web visitors can now correlate to mobile and desktop users.
+You can do this via device IDs through purchase and beacon interaction.

 Contact Rio SEO today for a free Search to Sale™ demo and see what bridging the gap from online-to-offline can do for your ROI.